Geosynchronous/P8-Feed-Reader-Testing/README.md

 ## How to fail a Specification Test
 - By changing parts of, like the spelling of an object in the `app.js` related to any of the tests in the `feedreader.js` file is one way to do it
+- you can also add or remove the prefix `.not` from the `.toBe()` ot `toBeDefined()` matchers in the `feedreader.js` file
+- just save your changes and reload the index.html file in your browser to see the results